SiqH/Unit-Test-Class-Generator/README.md

 Step-11: Run **force apex triggerjson.txt** to generate Unit Test Class for **AccountDeletion.trigger**

 ### You can modify the Sample JSON files to modify test data or create your own test cases

+### In case you want to support more complex Apex Classes and Triggers, modify UnitTestClassComponent and UnitTestDataFactory accordingly